jsx-eslint/eslint-plugin-react/docs/rules/jsx-restrict-classnames.md

 # Restrict classNames or classNames prefixes. (jsx-restrict-classnames)

-This rule prevents react components from using a pre-defined set of restricted classnames, or classnames which start with a certian prefix.
+This rule prevents react components from using a pre-defined set of restricted classnames, or classnames which start with a certain prefix.

 ## Rule Details